A Short & Simple Guide on Estonia's Weed Laws

 Historically, Estonia has maintained a strict stance regarding cannabis, but over the years, things have been changing slowly.

-While cannabis remains illegal in Estonia, the possession of under 7.5 grams for personal use is a misdemeanor; instead of arrest and conviction, the person may receive a fine.
+While cannabis remains illegal in Estonia, the possession of under 7.5 grams for personal use is a misdemeanor, meaning that instead of arrest, imprisonment, and a criminal record, the person may receive a fine.

 Estonia has also had a medical cannabis program in place since 2015, allowing patients with specific conditions to have access to the plant for treatment.